ABG Tenders Noticeboard

 Department of the President and the Bougainville Executive Council

-The Department of President and the Bougainville Executive Council is headed by the Acting Chief Secretary KEARNNETH NANEI.
+The Department of President and the Bougainville Executive Council is headed by the Chief Secretary KEARNNETH NANEI.

 The Department has several offices under its structure including: